Target Exam

 Explanation:

-The other options are assumptions of the Utility Approach:
+2. The other three options are core pillars of the Utility (Cardinal) Approach: